 Introduction from the Chairman, Sir John Armitt CBE

-I am pleased to confirm that throughout the year we applied the principles and complied with the provisions of the UK Corporate Governance Code 2016 (‘Code’), a copy of which is available at www.frc.org.uk.
+I am pleased to confirm that throughout the year, we applied the principles and complied with the provisions of the 2016 UK Corporate Governance Code (‘Code’), a copy of which is available at www.frc.org.uk.
 The following pages of this report explain our governance framework and the robust processes and procedures we have in place to achieve this under each of the five main principles of the Code, namely: Leadership, Effectiveness, Accountability, Remuneration and Relations with Shareholders.
-Included as part of this is a report from the Chair of the Nominations, Audit, Safety & Environment and Remuneration Committees detailing the key matters addressed by each Committee during the year.
+Included as part of this are reports from the Chairs of the Nominations, Audit, Safety & Environment and Remuneration Committees detailing the work and activities of each Committee during the year.

-This year, our AGM will be held at 2.00pm on Wednesday, 16 May 2018 in the Horton Suite of the Burlington Hotel, 126 New Street, Birmingham, B2 4JQ.
-As this provides an opportunity for you to meet with and ask questions of your Directors regarding the business, this Annual Report and the matters before the meeting, I would encourage you to attend and look forward to meeting you.
+At this year’s AGM, to be held at 2.00pm on Thursday, 9 May 2019 in the Horton Suite of the Burlington Hotel, 126 New Street, Birmingham, B2 4JQ, all Directors will be seeking re-election to office.
+As the AGM provides an opportunity for you to meet with and ask questions of your Directors regarding the business, this Annual Report and the matters before the meeting, I would encourage you to attend and look forward to meeting you.

 Sir John Armitt, CBE